 Volunteer docents from the community gladly share their knowledge of the Kauffman House, the objects in the attached museum and the Grand Lake area to the thousands of visitors who come to the facility yearly.

 Over the succeeding years, financial support for the Society and its work has been obtained through grants, donations and the payment of dues.
 Many memorial funds have also been established for this purpose.
 Items from the 1890s used in Colorado are particularly welcome as additions to our collection.

 (from The Kauffman House booklet, 1997)

-The Grand Lake Area Historical Society operates with a fifteen member board of directors with a three year term, five members elected each year.
+The Grand Lake Area Historical Society operates with an eleven member board of directors with a three year term, five members elected each year.
 The president is elected at the annual meeting held the second Wednesday of June.
 Board members meet the second Wednesday of each month to conduct the business of the society and elect the vice-president, secretary and treasurer.
 The past-president is also a member of the board.
 Committee chairmen are appointed by the president.